 His music, to me, represents a constant battle against mainstream and sheep resulting from the Internet era.

-I never got to meet ANXT due to a couple issues but it’s all good because our paths will cross in the future.
+Never got to meet ANXT due to a couple issues but it’s all good because our paths will cross in the future.
 Speaking with ANXT, this short video actually fits this post.